cerebis/sim3C/README.md

 **2. cell:** (string)

 Cells act as containers of chromosomes.
-Users can choose any label they desire, baring whitespace.
+Users can choose any label they desire, barring whitespace.
 For multi-chromosome cell/genome definitions, this label will be repeated, as it indicates which container in to which the chromosome is placed.

+**3. molecule:** (string)

+Frequently, test data will contain multiple sequences pertaining to the same DNA molecule, such as when draft assembly data is used as a reference.
+To bind together sequences with a "same molecule" relationship a single molecule name should be applied to all fragments.
+In doing so, proximity interactions across all related sequences will be modelled correctly as intra-molecular rather than inter-molecular.

-**3. relative abundance:** (float)
+**4. relative abundance:** (float)

-Relative abundances are defined per-cell, therefore this value will be repeated for each chromosome belonging to the cell.
+Relative abundances are defined per cell.
+Therefore, this value will be repeated for each chromosome belonging to the cell.
 The abundances do not need to sum to 1 as the profile is normalised internally.

-**4. copy number:** (int)
+**5. copy number:** (int)

-Copy number is most often set to 1, but gives the user the freedom to increase the abundance of chromosomes independent of the cellular abundance.
+The copy number is most often set to 1, but it allows the user to increase the abundance of chromosomes independently of the cellular abundance.

 ## Running sim3C